 Marketing and social networks

-- Listing on the information listing service must be completed before announcing on social networks that a property will be advertised.
-This means that publications on social networks such as “Coming on Centris” and “Coming soon on Centris” are not permitted until the brokerage contract is signed and listing on the information listing service is completed;
+Publications on social media such as “Coming on Centris” or “Coming soon on Centris” are not authorized until the brokerage contract is signed and the listing of the property on the information listing service is completed.

 Remember that every broker is required to promote his selling client’s interests, including by offering him the best possible visibility for his property.